gopher2/Trunk-Player-Legacy-Instructions/README.md

 # Various Instructions

-Me and my friends enjoy setting up trunk-recorder / trunk-player servers and have multiple instances deployed across the state of Michigan.
-Below are step by step instructions on how to deploy a working site.
+I enjoy setting up trunk-recorder / trunk-player servers and have multiple instances deployed across the state of Michigan.
+Below are step by step instructions we use as a reference when deploying sites.

 - [Trunk-Player (latest) on Ubuntu 22.04 w/Airspy Mini](https://github.com/gopher2/Trunk-Player-Legacy-Instructions/blob/main/README-Legacy.md)